PsychicSource/imageSteganographyTool/README.md

-tool uses steganography to hide images inside other images made in python
+tool uses steganography to hide images inside other images, made in python